 The Chairman, Mr Alan Campbell, is considered the "lead" Director and utilises his experience, skills and leadership abilities to facilitate the governance processes.
 Mr Campbell is an independent director.
-Prior to Mr Campbell's appointment on 1 November 2018, Mr Mark Calderwood served as a Non-Executive Chairman.
-However, as Mr Calderwood had previously served as an Executive Chairman, he cannot be considered an independent Director for the reporting period.

 The Company should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.